 He came from the shelter about eight years ago, and I thought this was a behavior he did there to keep himself occupied.
 Can you help?

 For dogs, some habits can be harder to break than others.
-In my experience, a dog chasing its tail is often a sign of boredom.
-Sometimes, it can just be a physical reaction to excitement.
-Based on your description, I’m leaning towards excitement.
+In my experience, a dog chasing its tail often signifies boredom.
+Sometimes, it can be a physical reaction to excitement.
+Based on your description, I’m leaning toward excitement.
 If this behavior is causing your dog physical health problems, then I suggest you remedy the problem by using a correction method that is both calm-assertive and humane.
-Remember, timing is everything, which means you have only a few seconds to correct the behavior as soon as its displayed.
+Remember, timing is everything, which means you have only a few seconds to correct the behavior as soon as it’s displayed.
 Otherwise, it may be too late for him to connect his actions with your corrections.
-Hopefully, with a little practice, he can learn to bite a chew toy as a substitute behavior for possibly harming himself by biting his own tail.
+Hopefully, with a little practice, he can learn to bite a chew toy as a substitute behavior for possibly harming himself by biting his tail.

 Stay calm and assertive,

 What is Tail Chasing Behavior Trying to Communicate?